Gouravdeep-Singh/Fashion_Recommendation_System/README.md

   # Observations & Future scope

-* While exploring we found women had the largest share in types of clothes while clothes for respective seasons has an almost similar share
+* While exploring we found women had the largest share in types of clothing while clothes for respective seasons had an almost similar share

 * The dataset contains fashion items which belong to the time period of 2010-18 with the majority of items from the year 2012

 * Building our own CNN model was a challenge and while building we experimented with dropout and learning rates which produced different outputs.
-The best solution came with a dropout of 0.5 and a learning rate of 0.001
+The best solution came with a learning rate of 0.001

 * To reduce the processing time we converted the images into vectors and stored them in numpy file which reduced our output time by 70%